-Please join SERO in welcoming Nicole Shrestha as our new Management Intern.
-“Nikki” comes to SERO with impressive skills and experience in Administration, Marketing and Publications.
+Please join SERO in welcoming Nicole Shrestha as part of our Management staff.
+Nicole comes to SERO with impressive skills and experience in Administration, Marketing and Publications.
 Nicole has joined SERO as our Office Manager and Graphic Media Director.
-Nikki will be learning our organizational goals and objectives and will partner with our Executive Director on many new and innovative projects.
-Nikki is already learning about our membership and you may get the opportunity to speak directly to Nikki when you call in to the SERO office.
+Nicole will be learning our organizational goals and objectives and will partner with our Executive Director on many new and innovative projects.
+Nicole is already learning about our membership and you may get the opportunity to speak directly to Nicole when you call in to the SERO office.
 We know you will offer your warm welcome to her as well.

 New Windfall Elimination Provision (WEP) Legislation Announced

 Representatives Kevin Brady (R-Texas) and Richard Neal (R-Texas) have just introduced H.R.
 6933: "To amend title II of the Social Security Act to replace the windfall elimination provision with a formula equalizing benefits for certain individuals with non-covered employment, and for other purposes".Read More

 Contact Franklin County Auditor's Office at 614-525-4663 if you receive anything in the mail promising real estate information.Learn More

 Watch for Scams with New Medicare Cards

 Medicare has announced new ID cards to prevent fraud, but recipients must be vigilant and watch for scammers, even so.